rrigoni/crypto-invoice-payment/README.md

 - See the invoice changing status automatically

+If you run it in `app.testmode = true` and then you want to run as `app.testmode = false` you shoud delete the wallet.file due to incompatibility in testnet and mainnet generated wallets.

 ### Please, read this first:

 - ##### Important, this system considers PENDING transactions as a payment received.
 Future improvements can achieve that.